BeiGeJin/CMR_IA/Modeling/CMR2/README.txt

 optimization algorithm to search the paramaeter space and evaluate the goodness of fit of different parameter sets.
 Although you can choose to use any algorithm you like, included is a particle swarm algorithm that has been used in previous work.
 It can be found in the fitting/ subdirectory.
-As the name of the file implies, the provided code was specialized for fitting ltpFR3.
 In order to make use of these functions, you will need to make copies of them and customize them for your purposes.
 You can find additional code in optimization_utils.py to help you design your actual goodness-of-fit test,